Olatubosun/rocksdb.docs/RocksDB-Trace,-Replay,-and-Analyzer.md

 Since the value size varies a lot, User might just want to know how many values are in each value size range.
 User can specify the value_interval=x to generate the number of values between [0,x), [x,2x)......

-The key size distribution is printed out if user specify
+The key size distribution is output to the file if user specify

 ```
--print_key_distribution
+-output_key_distribution
 ```

 ## Visualize the workload